aqlaboratory/openfold/README.md

 this case, the inference script runs AlphaFold-Gap, a hack proposed [here](https://twitter.com/minkbaek/status/1417538291709071362?lang=en), using the specified stock AlphaFold/OpenFold parameters (NOT AlphaFold-Multimer).
-To run inference with AlphaFold-Multimer, use the `multimer` branch instead.
+To run inference with AlphaFold-Multimer, use the (experimental) `multimer` branch instead.

 ### Training